dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 8. The **-method type** option specifies the regridding method.
 The default method is UW_MEAN.

 9. The **-gaussian_dx n** option defines the distance interval for Gaussian smoothing.
 The default is 81.271 km.
-Ignored if the method is not GAUSSIAN.
+Ignored if the method is not GAUSSIAN or MAXGAUSS.

 10. The **-gaussian_radius** n option defines the radius of influence for Gaussian interpolation.
 The default is 120.
-Ignored if the method is not GAUSSIAN.
+Ignored if the method is not GAUSSIAN or MAXGAUSS.

 11.The **-prob_cat_thresh string** option sets the threshold to compute the probability of occurrence.
 The default is set to disabled.
 This option is relevant when calculating practically perfect forecasts.